Mental training in Berlin & online: Virtual training with practical consequencesMental training works

 - Poor self-confidence

-- Putting others peoples needs to many times ahead of your own
+- Putting other people’s needs too many times ahead of your own

 - Putting yourself down in front of others